hakase-labs/squirrel3/README.md

 The Squirrel programming language, version 3.0.4.
 This repository is made available with the author's permission.

+__Please note:__ This repository is not an official mirror of the Squirrel programming language.
+Although the language remains the same this repository uses a different build system (cmake) than the original source bundle made available by the author.
+The author's source bundle can be found at the official Squirrel web site: http://squirrel-lang.org/.

 ## Overview ##

 Squirrel is a high level imperative, object-oriented programming language, designed to be a light-weight scripting language that fits in the size, memory bandwidth, and real-time requirements of applications like video games.
-Although Squirrel offers a wide range of features like:
+Squirrel offers a wide range of features like:

 * open source MIT licence
 * dynamic typing